forons/forons.github.io/biography/index.md

 excerpt: "Bio"
 ---

+Daniele Foroni, Ph.D., is a Senior Full-Stack Data Scientist at Stats Perform, working on creating models on sport data to enhance the level of the analysis performed by the clubs, and by providing support to other custermers (e.g., deliverying new ways to present the sport event to the viewer through the broadcasting companies).
-Daniele Foroni, Ph.D., is a big data research scientist at the Huawei MRC (Munich Research Center) of Munich, Germany.
+Previously, he was working as Staff Big Data Research Engineer at the Huawei MRC (Munich Research Center) of Munich, Germany.
 Daniele obtained his Ph.D. in Computer Science from the University of Trento with a thesis on the evaluation and the path to possibly improve the